NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Open Source Science.md

 ND - No Derivative Works<br>
 <br>

 <i class="fa fa-arrow-right"></i> CC0 - Most permissive for copyright holders who want to assign their work to the public domain.
-Maximum Open Science (usually used for image and photo collections)
+Maximum Open Science (usually used for image and photo collections)<br>
-<i class="fa fa-arrow-right"></i> CC-BY (Creative Commons Attribution) - others distribute,remix, tweak, and build upon your work,even commercially, as long as they credit you for the original creation.
+<i class="fa fa-arrow-right"></i> CC-BY (Creative Commons Attribution) - others distribute,remix, tweak, and build upon your work,even commercially, as long as they credit you for the original creation.<br>
-<i class="fa fa-arrow-right"></i> CC-BY-NC requires attribution, but only allows non-commercial use.
+<i class="fa fa-arrow-right"></i> CC-BY-NC requires attribution, but only allows non-commercial use.<br>
-<i class="fa fa-arrow-right"></i> CC-BY-ND requires attribution, blocks derivative works - no changing, adapting, or transforming a work.
+<i class="fa fa-arrow-right"></i> CC-BY-ND requires attribution, blocks derivative works - no changing, adapting, or transforming a work.<br>
-<i class="fa fa-arrow-right"></i> CC-BY-SA (ShareAlike) - requires attribution, and people can use and adapt the material for any purpose, even commercially.  must give appropriate credits and indicate if changes were made.The new material produced must be distributed under the same licenses as the original.
+<i class="fa fa-arrow-right"></i> CC-BY-SA (ShareAlike) - requires attribution, and people can use and adapt the material for any purpose, even commercially.  must give appropriate credits and indicate if changes were made.The new material produced must be distributed under the same licenses as the original.<br>
-<i class="fa fa-arrow-right"></i> CC-BY-SA-NC - you can use the original work in your own publication, as long as you:* Attribute the original author (BY); * Publish your work with the same license as the original author (SA); * Do not use the work for commercial purposes (NC).
+<i class="fa fa-arrow-right"></i> CC-BY-SA-NC - you can use the original work in your own publication, as long as you:* Attribute the original author (BY); * Publish your work with the same license as the original author (SA); * Do not use the work for commercial purposes (NC).<br>
-<i class="fa fa-arrow-right"></i> CC-BY-NC-ND - Most restrictive; only distribution for non-commercial use of the unmodified original work is allowed.
+<i class="fa fa-arrow-right"></i> CC-BY-NC-ND - Most restrictive; only distribution for non-commercial use of the unmodified original work is allowed.<br>

 ## Open Meetings